lammps/lammps/doc/src/neigh_modify.rst

 defined followed by N ranges of types.
 The range can be specified as a single numeric value, or a wildcard asterisk can be used to specify a range of values.
 This takes the form "\*" or "\*n" or "n\*" or "m\*n".
-For example, if N = the number of atom types, then an asterisk with no numeric values means all types from 1 to N.  A leading asterisk means all types from 1 to n (inclusive).
-A trailing asterisk means all types from n to N (inclusive).
+For example, if M = the number of atom types, then an asterisk with no numeric values means all types from 1 to M.  A leading asterisk means all types from 1 to n (inclusive).
+A trailing asterisk means all types from n to M (inclusive).
 A middle asterisk means all types from m to n (inclusive).
-Note that any atom types not included in a custom group will be automatically placed within a new, separate group.
+Note that any atom types not included in a custom group will be automatically placed within a separate group.

 Restrictions
 """"""""""""